Chatterino/chatterino2/src/providers/twitch/api/README.md

 Migration path: **Unknown**

+ * We implement this in `providers/twitch/api/Kraken.cpp getChannel`
+   Used in:
- * We use this API in `providers/twitch/TwitchChannel.cpp refreshTitle` to check the current stream title/game
+     * `TwitchChannel::refreshTitle` to check the current stream title/game of offline channels

 ### Follow Channel
 URL: https://dev.twitch.tv/docs/v5/reference/users#follow-channel